 Graduate students enrolled in animal science (cattle reproduction, genetics, and nutrition) or veterinary programs are encouraged to share research topics, become more knowledgeable about the beef industry, create linkages for future employment, and participate in the Applied Reproductive Strategies in Beef Cattle (ARSBC) symposium.

 Lauderdale Scholar Application Process

 The Beef Reproduction Task Force (BRTF) welcomes abstracts reporting findings focused on improving reproductive performance of beef heifers, cows, and bulls.
-Graduate and(or) veterinary students are encouraged to submit their abstracts using the form below on or before midnight July 1, 2022.
+Graduate and(or) veterinary students are encouraged to submit their abstracts using the form below.
 Research may have been previously presented at another research conference.

-Abstracts will be reviewed by the ARSBC Academic Committee and students will be notified by July 15, 2022, regarding the committee’s decision.
-Applicants will be notified by the Committee Chair, with up to ten successful applicants identified.
+Abstracts will be reviewed by the ARSBC Academic Committee and students will be notified regarding the committee’s decision.
+Applicants will be notified by the Committee Chair, with up to five successful applicants identified.
+Previous ARSBC Lauderdale Scholars are not eligible.
 Information pertaining to the conference, including the program and speakers, may be found online here.
 Graduate students selected to participate will be recognized as “ARSBC James W. Lauderdale Scholars.”

 Research Poster Presentation Format

 Students and their topics will be introduced during the meeting, and poster sessions will be held each day of the symposium.

 The BRTF will cover the cost of attending the symposium, including registration, lodging, and meals of selected student presenters.
 Travel costs will not be covered.